Skip to content

 pip install pandas-checks

 Then import it in your code.
-It works in Jupyter, IPython, and Python scripts run from the command line.
+It works in Jupyter notebooks, IPython, and Python scripts run from the command line.

 import pandas_checks